 Amazing specs for the price

 What We Didn’t Like:

 Struggles on hills with adult/heavier riders (170+ lbs)

 Evolve Skateboards – Carbon GTR 2 in 1

 The fast, reliable, and reputable brand Evolve is just so good, we couldn’t include just one board.
+In fact, it is considered the best electric skateboard 2020.
 There is a whole laundry list of reasons why we came back around to Evolve, including their customer service.
 Their communication is respectful and timely, which is what prompted us to grab the Carbon GTR 2 in 1.